 Sotatercept's role in therapy has yet to be determined.
-Although it has the potential to be diseasemodifying through modulation of the vascular remodeling process, longer term data are needed to understand whether patients who continue sotatercept beyond 24 weeks continue to improve, remain stable, or slowly deteriorate, and whether sotatercept can be discontinued after a period of treatment.
+Although it has the potential to be diseasemodifying through modulation of the vascular remodeling process, clinical experts cautioned that the available data are not yet mature enough to conclusively determine its disease-modifying effects and whether sotatercept can be discontinued after a period of treatment.
 Additionally, patients enrolled in the trial were WHO-FC II or III, so it is unknown whether it has the same effects in the sicker population of WHO-FC IV (trials are ongoing in this population).
 Finally, patients in the STELLAR trial had longstanding disease and were on stable treatment regimens, so it is not clear whether sotatercept may have similar effects in newly diagnosed or less stable patients with PAH.
 Ongoing trials, as well as real world experience, will help answer these questions.

-Sotatercept did not appear to significantly impact overall quality of life as measured by the PAH-SYMPACT score, although both the Physical Impacts and Cardiopulmonary Symptoms scores were higher in the sotatercept group.
-This may be a reflection of the limited measurement of some relevant domains such as activities of daily living and social functioning and/or a lack of responsiveness of the scale, or the overall difficulty of measuring change in quality of life in this population.
+Sotatercept did not appear to significantly impact overall quality of life as measured by the PAH-SYMPACT score, although both the Physical Impacts and Cardiopulmonary Symptoms scores were lower in the sotatercept group.
+This may be a reflection of the limited measurement of some relevant domains such as activities of daily living and social functioning and/or a lack of responsiveness of the scale,29 or the overall difficulty of measuring change in quality of life in this population.
 Nevertheless, patient-important outcomes are crucial outcomes and should continue to be incorporated into clinical trials.